frankbolton/IsraelPassportBooking/README.md

 # Reverse engineering the booking application (Notes from after building the script.
 Verify and update)
 The Engish language goverment site [Schedule an appointment to issue biometric documents](https://www.gov.il/en/Departments/news/schedule_appointment_for_biometric_docs) links to the web application to book an appointment [web application](https://myvisit.com/#!/home/signin/).

-The logging into the web application requires the creation of an account with phone number and a Capcha.
+* The logging into the web application requires the creation of an account with phone number and a Capcha.
 A text message with a one-time password is sent, and you need to enter the one-time code

+* Note- there is an option to use the login procedure where you don't perform 2FA, and you don't have the ability to change bookings.

 A provider is selected and a location is selected.
 The service is selected.
 Enter ID Number.
 Enter Phone Number.
 Choose the service Darcon Biometri / biometric passport.

 You then receive a list of Available Dates that show the Available times when you click on them.

 # Initial Automation Solution
 In the browser manually perform the first login and find your way the Available Date picker for one location.
+This should set up some browser authentication

 (Google Chrome) Right click and press 'inspect' which should bring up the source and a few other options.
 Reload a date while observing the network traffic.
 Copy out the authorization from the "request headers" and save it in a text editor.
+To retrive the authentication token required for using the script to pull bookings, right click on the browser window and select "inspect".
+From here find the button that opens a Javascript console.
+Type this into the console `sessionStorage['user.session-token']` and you should get a long string (634 in my case).
+Copy this string and save it for later.

-Open up the [juypter notebook](http://todo) and paste in the token 'JWT lots_of_characters', your phone number and teudat zehut and run all the cells.
+Open up the [juypter notebook PassportAppointmentsFinder.ipynb](https://github.com/frankbolton/IsraelPassportBooking/blob/main/PassportAppointmentsFinder.ipynb) and paste in the token  `paste_token="replace with token"`, your phone number and teudat zehut and run all the cells.
 Optionally, update your home coordinates to sort by nearest office first.
 A table will print the next 10 days for each office, where appointments exist and how many appoinments exist.